 Consti Group Plc: Notice pursuant to the Finnish Securities Market Act, Chapter 9, Section 10

-Consti Group Plc ("Consti") has received an announcement from Ilmarinen Mutual Pension Insurance Company ("Ilmarinen") on 25 February 2020, in accordance with the Finnish Securities Market Act Chapter 9, Section 5.
+Consti Group Plc ("Consti") has received an announcement from Lujatalo Oy ("Lujatalo") on 25 February 2020, in accordance with the Finnish Securities Market Act Chapter 9, Section 5.

-According to the announcement, the number of Consti shares and votes owned by Ilmarinen decreased below five (5) per cent of the share capital of Consti on 24 February 2020.
+According to the announcement, the number of Consti shares and votes owned by Lujatalo exceeded ten (10) per cent of the share capital of Consti on 24 February 2020.

 |